Pyruvates/otus-java-developer-2019-09-koshkarov/hw02-maven/README.md

 Collections.static <T> void sort(List<T> list, Comparator<? super T> c)

-1) Проверяйте на коллекциях с 20 и больше элементами.
+1) Check on collections with 20 or more elements.

-2) DIYarrayList должен имплементировать ТОЛЬКО ОДИН интерфейс - List.
+2) DIYarrayList must implement ONLY ONE interface - List.

-3) Если метод не имплементирован, то он должен выбрасывать исключение UnsupportedOperationException.
+3) If the method is not implemented, it must throw an UnsupportedOperationException.